dga711/SessionEzPzMod/README.md

 I expect there will be awesome tools/launchers to aid you with downloading and setting maps, without doing it manually in the future!

 ## Important Notes
 * Texture Mods (Clothes, Decks etc.) need to recreate the full path when the game is not unpacked.
 So current mods will not work rightaway.
 But seems to work for people.
 There will be better solution in the future.
+MapSwitcher v2 includes a fix.
 * After leaving the appartment you will go back to NYC.
 This is something the map switchers will fix for you.

 ## Disclaimer